FractalVoyager/threeD/README.md

 ## DOING:

-- o9: fix the handle duplicate points for complex cases
+- s0: bug fix the initial top down sometimes not only doing points after
+  - basically just make the create 3d thing totally work

 ## DONE:

 (broken up by prs)

+- o9: fix the handle duplicate points for complex cases

 - o4: make it work for multiple shapes and single points (think we just want to get rid of these, keep the biggest shape)
 - o8: make it work for if the first point is